-Do you enjoy acting, dancing, singing, writing or do you do it all?
+Are you a Girl Scout Junior or Cadette who enjoys acting, dancing, singing, writing or do you do it all?
 Do you have an outgoing or creative personality or like to be a leader?
 Are you a “drama queen”?

-We are excited to offer this opportunity once again for the 2012-2013 year, the fourth year of the program.
+We are excited to offer this opportunity once again for the 2013-2014 year, the fifth year of the program.

 And what would all of this work be without a show?
-This theater piece will be performed for families, friends and other Girl Scouts.
+This theater piece will be performed for families, friends and other Girl Scouts in April 2014.

 WHO: Girl Scout Juniors and Girl Scout Cadettes

-DATE: Auditions will take place on Tuesday, October 2, 2012 OR Wednesday, October 10, 2012; you only need to attend one audition date
+DATE: Auditions will take place on Tuesday, October 8, 2013 and Wednesday, October 16, 2013 (you only need to attend one audition date)

 TIME: Between 4pm and 6pm; you will be assigned an audition time